iamjamlin/AuraMuse/terms/en/index.md

 ## 9. Intellectual Property

-Auralis itself, including its interface, text, images, audio, design elements, code, structure, and related content, is protected by intellectual property laws and belongs to us or the relevant rights holders.
+AuraMuse itself, including its interface, text, images, audio, design elements, code, structure, and related content, is protected by intellectual property laws and belongs to us or the relevant rights holders.

 Unless otherwise provided by applicable law or expressly agreed by both parties, you may not use, copy, distribute, modify, adapt, publicly display, or otherwise exploit the above content without authorization.

 The local content you import through the custom audio or custom background features remains owned by you or the relevant rights holders.
-Your use of such content does not mean that Auralis obtains ownership of it, nor does it mean that we make any guarantee regarding the legality, accuracy, or suitability of such content.
+Your use of such content does not mean that AuraMuse obtains ownership of it, nor does it mean that we make any guarantee regarding the legality, accuracy, or suitability of such content.

 ## 10. Disclaimers and Reasonable Limitations

-The white noise, music, affirmations, and related content provided by Auralis are mainly intended for relaxation, companionship, atmosphere building, and general content experiences.
+The white noise, music, affirmations, and related content provided by AuraMuse are mainly intended for relaxation, companionship, atmosphere building, and general content experiences.
 They do not constitute medical advice, psychological treatment advice, or any other professional advice.

-If you have special medical, psychological, or health conditions, please use Auralis with caution based on your own circumstances, and seek help from qualified professionals when necessary.
+If you have special medical, psychological, or health conditions, please use AuraMuse with caution based on your own circumstances, and seek help from qualified professionals when necessary.

-You understand and agree that the effect of using Auralis may vary depending on personal condition, device environment, network conditions, system version, audio playback equipment, and other factors.
+You understand and agree that the effect of using AuraMuse may vary depending on personal condition, device environment, network conditions, system version, audio playback equipment, and other factors.
 Unless otherwise required by mandatory laws or regulations, we do not make any promise regarding the app or related content beyond the scope of its functional descriptions.

 ## 11. Use by Minors

-Minors should use Auralis and related paid services only with the consent and guidance of a parent or legal guardian.
+Minors should use AuraMuse and related paid services only with the consent and guidance of a parent or legal guardian.
 Parents and guardians should properly manage the device, Apple ID, and payment account information, and provide necessary supervision over minors' subscriptions, purchases, and use of the app.

 ## 12. Updates and Effectiveness of These Terms

 We may revise these Terms from time to time due to product development, business adjustments, changes in laws or regulations, or changes in platform rules.
 The updated Terms will be displayed through the app, agreement page, or other reasonable methods.

 The revised Terms will take effect from the date of publication or the effective date stated in the updated version.
-If you continue to use Auralis or related services after the Terms are updated, you will be deemed to have accepted the updated Terms.
+If you continue to use AuraMuse or related services after the Terms are updated, you will be deemed to have accepted the updated Terms.

 ## 13. Privacy Policy

-The handling of personal information, permission descriptions, and privacy protection matters involved in your use of Auralis are governed by the Privacy Policy.
+The handling of personal information, permission descriptions, and privacy protection matters involved in your use of AuraMuse are governed by the Privacy Policy.

 ## 14. Contact Us